These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting the condition is still active or recurrent because you had treatment

-Why: The DBQ specifically documents whether the condition is active or in remission.
+The DBQ specifically documents whether the condition is active or in remission.
 If you frame the condition as resolved because you had surgery, the examiner may document it as in remission, which can result in a lower rating.

-Do this instead: If your lesions recur or if you have residual symptoms from treatment, clearly state that the condition is ongoing and active.
+Instead: If your lesions recur or if you have residual symptoms from treatment, clearly state that the condition is ongoing and active.
 Describe the recurrence pattern with specific dates if possible.

 Impact: Active vs. remission status directly affects rating assignment